ThisTestUser/SudokuSolver/README.md

 A solver for many types of Sudokus.

 ## How To Use
 After importing the code to your IDE, head over to Main.java to add your problem to ```SUDOKU_PROBLEMS```.
 You should create a new instance of ```SudokuProblem```, which is initialized with a board as a 2D array of integers, and an instance of ```SudokuConstraints```.
 That constructor accepts the Sudoku size and subsection dimensions.
 If there are any additional rules for the Sudoku, you will need to specify them also.
+Remember that in a 9x9 Sudoku, the cells range from 0-8.

 Then compile and run the solver from the command line, using ```--problem <problem_id>```, where the problem ID is a key in the ```SUDOKU_PROBLEMS``` map.
 The argument ```--displayalpha``` at the end is for converting numbers above 9 into letters.